Piecewise frequency model for searches for long-transient gravitational waves from young neutron stars: Implementation

 In this section, we outline how the piecewise model has been implemented for a long-transient search.
 The implementation is freely available as part of the gravitational-wave data analysis library \textsc{LALSuite}~\cite{lalsuite}.
 The piecewise search code is implemented in both the Python and C programming languages.
 The search parameters associated with this search are listed in Table~\ref{GW170817Params}, however the code allows for these parameters to be changed with user input.

 To use the piecewise model its knots must first be set.
 The knots may be chosen by the user, as is the case in this work, or alternatively an algorithm exists which determines the longest possible segments allowable while keeping the piecewise model accurate enough to be used in a search.
 This algorithm relies on knowing what the maximum allowable difference between a signal and its closest matching template can be which still allows for detection.
 For an $\cF$-statistic search, this difference must not exceed $\sim 1/T$.
 This error requirement arises from the Discrete Fourier Transform (DFT), for which individual Fourier components are separated by $\Delta f \sim 1/T$.
 If the maximum difference between the template and a signal sits below the error threshold $\sim 1/T$, the model and the signal will have a maximised overlap in data.
-The knot algorithm determines the greatest spacing between knots for which the error between a candidate signal and its corresponding closest template differs by no more than $\sim 1/(p_{i + 1} - p_{i})$.
+A knot algorithm has been written which determines the greatest spacing between knots for which the error between a candidate signal and its corresponding closest template differs by no more than $\sim 1/(p_{i + 1} - p_{i})$.
+The code written to calculate the knots using the knot algorithm is provided in the search code.
 As these piecewise segment lengths are the maximum allowed under the given error requirements, if the user is selecting the piecewise knots they should ensure that the resulting piecewise segment lengths do not exceed that calculated by the knot algorithm.

 The parameter space bounds Eqs.~\eqref{f00_Condition}--\eqref{fi2_Condition} are then set, allowing for the template bank to be constructed by the algorithms in~\cite{Wette2014}.
 The parameter space metric has been calculated symbolically, allowing for rapid computation.
 This was achieved by determining the symbolic form of the basis functions from Eqs.~\eqref{BasisFunctionReq}.
 A symbolic expression for the gravitational-wave phase [Eq.~\eqref{phase_integral}] is then calculated by substituting in the symbolic basis functions as a part of the piecewise model of Eq.~\eqref{PWModel}.
 The symbolic expression for gravitational-wave phase is then used to calculate the parameter space metric in Eq.~\eqref{phase_metric}.